MIDASverse/rMIDAS/README.md

 ## Contributing to rMIDAS

 Interested in contributing to **rMIDAS**?
 We are looking to hire a research assistant to work part-time (flexibly) to help us build out new features and integrate our software with existing machine learning pipelines.
-You would be paid the standard research assistant rate at LSE.
+You would be paid the standard research assistant rate at the London School of Economics.
 To apply, please send your CV (or a summary of relevant skills/experience)  to R.Lall@lse.ac.uk.

 ## Getting help